FRANC: A Lightweight Framework for High-Quality Code Generation: Abstract

 \section{Abstract}

-In recent years, the use of automated source code generation utilizing transformer-based generative models has expanded, and these models can generate functional code according to the requirements of the developers.
-However, recent research revealed that these automatically generated source codes can contain vulnerabilities and other quality issues.
-Despite researchers' and practitioners' attempts to enhance code generation models, retraining and fine-tuning large language models is time-consuming and resource-intensive.
-Thus, we describe \franc, a lightweight framework for recommending more secure and high-quality source code derived from transformer-based code generation models. \franc{} includes a static filter to make the generated code compilable with heuristics and a quality-aware ranker to sort the code snippets based on a quality score.
+In recent years, the use of automated source code generation utilizing transformer-based generative models has grown in popularity.
+These models can generate code according to the developers' requirements.
+However, recent research showed that these automatically generated source codes can contain vulnerabilities and other quality issues.
+Despite researchers' and practitioners' attempts to enhance code generation models, retraining and fine-tuning large language models is not only time-consuming but also resource-intensive and costly.
+Thus, in this paper, we describe \franc, a lightweight framework for recommending more secure and high-quality source code derived from transformer-based code generation models. \franc{} includes a static filter to make the generated code compilable with heuristics and a quality-aware ranker to sort the code snippets based on a quality score.
 Moreover, the framework uses prompt engineering to fix persistent quality issues.
-We evaluated the framework with five Python and Java code generation models and six prompt datasets, including a newly created one in this work (\soEval).
+We evaluated \franc{} with five Python and Java code generation models and six prompt datasets, including a newly created one in this work (\franc{}).
 The static filter improves 9\% to 46\% Java suggestions and 10\% to 43\% Python suggestions regarding compilability.
 The average improvement over the NDCG@10 score for the ranking system is 0.0763, and the repairing techniques repair the highest 80\% of prompts. \franc~takes, on average, 1.98 seconds for Java; for Python, it takes 0.08 seconds.